tensorlayer/TensorLayer/docs/modules/db.rst

 Within TensorDB framework, any entity within the data warehouse, such as  the data, model or jobs are specified by the database query language.
 The first advantage is the query is more efficient  in space and can specify multiple objects in a concise way.
-The advantage such a design is to enable a highly flexible software system. data, model architecture and training are interchangeable.Many work can be implemented by simply rewire different components.
+The advantage such a design is to enable a highly flexible software system. data, model architecture and training are interchangeable.
+Many work can be implemented by simply rewire different components.
 This enable us to develop many new application just by change the query without change any applicaition code.

 An pulling based Stream processing pipeline.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^